French pharma giant found guilty over deadly diet pill | DW | 29.03.2021

 Judges also fined the company €2.7 million ($3.2 over the scandal), while France's medicines agency ANSM was also handed a fine of €303,000.

 The massive trial involved 6,500 plaintiffs, who alleged that Servier permitted the drug to be prescribed as a weight loss medication, despite the risks.
-The company was accused of covering up the pill's effects on patients.
+The company was accused of deliberately ignoring warnings and covering up the pill's effects on patients.

 The trial opened in September 2019 and ran until July 2020 — spread across five rooms in the Paris courthouse, with nearly 400 lawyers taking part.